FERNANDO LUCATELLI NUNES

 More broadly, I am committed to the systematic use of formal and mathematical structures in computer science and software engineering.
 I regard structural and logical methods not as external tools, but as foundations for sound design.
 The aim is to develop coherent theories that guide implementation and yield systems that are reliable, transparent, and conceptually well-founded.

-I welcome discussions and collaborations with researchers and prospective PhD students working in categorical structures, programming language theory, formal methods, software technology, or closely related areas.
-If you would like to explore common interests, please feel free to get in touch.
+I welcome discussions and collaborations with researchers and prospective Ph.D. students working in categorical structures, programming language theory, formal methods, software technology, or closely related areas.
+Please feel free to get in touch.